 Pão de Leite is a bread made with milk, wheat flour, butter, and eggs, and it is slightly sweet.
 It is very fluffy and soft, so children love it.
 Although it isn’t a traditional Portuguese bread, you will find it frequently in bakeries as it is very appreciated by the Portuguese.

 As you can see, Portugal has plenty of types of bread, and we only covered the most important ones.
-You will find many more varieties of bread in Portuguese bakeries, if you have an opportunity to try also to eat: Caralhotas de Almeirim, rye bread of Castro Laboreiro, Water bread, Cornos bread, among others.
+You will find many more varieties of bread in Portuguese bakeries if you have an opportunity to try also eat: Caralhotas de Almeirim, rye bread of Castro Laboreiro, Water bread, and Cornos bread, among others.
 Many villages have their typical broa ou Rye bread, but here we covered the most typical Portuguese bread and the ones you will find easier.

 Pin it for later